Investigating the business of recycling and its carbon footprint

 - calculate the company’s carbon footprint for 2019, and

-- identify, and quantify the company’s “net-positive” effect on the society, if any.
+- quantify the company’s “net-positive” effect on the society, if any.

 A hypothesis-driven approach

-Given the size and reputation of Sims in the metal recycling industry, it might not be surprising that it operates in more than 250 facilities and in 18 countries worldwide.
-Because of the organization’s magnitude, developing a research framework in a period of 10 weeks required a very systematic approach.
+As the world’s largest metal recycling company, Sims operates 250+ facilities in 18 countries.
+Given the size and complexity of the organization, developing a framework to analyze this problem in a period of 10 weeks required a very systematic approach.
 In my first two weeks, I worked to gain an in-depth understanding of the client’s operations and data collection procedures by conducting dozens of interviews with their top leadership.
-Specifically, I dealt with the company’s logistics, accounts payable, human resources team, and operations heads.
-Next, I familiarized myself with the international standards that govern sustainability reporting such as Greenhouse Gas Protocol (GHG) by contacting different experts.
-After concluding this exhaustive process, I decided to base my hypothesis around how serious emissions occur and how to possibly mitigate them.
-Ultimately, I figured out that the majority of scrap steel customers are based in Asia, so I hypothesized that major emissions must be occurring due to the trans-continental transportation of the materials.
+Dealing with the company’s logistics, accounts payable, human resources, and operations heads, I gathered that a vast majority of the scrap metal produced by Sims is sold to customer based in Asia.
+Next, I familiarized myself with the international standards such as Greenhouse Gas Protocol (GHG) that govern sustainability reporting by contacting different external experts, including Johnson and EDF alumni.
+Synthesizing the information I collected through this exhaustive process, I hypothesized that major emissions must be occurring due to the trans-continental transportation of the materials.

 To test my hypothesis, I needed to analyze the data I collected.
-My analysis focused on recycled steel production and included the emissions associated with different steps of the recycling process.
+My analysis focused on quantifying emissions during different steps of the recycling process.
 I focused on three main stages of the process:

-- the process of transforming those recyclables into products (like scrap metal)
+- the process of transforming those recyclables into scrap metal,

-- shipping scrap metal to customers and melting it into reusable metals
+- the shipping of scrap metal to different customers and,

 The emission sources were split into three categories, dictated by the GHG Protocol: Scope 1, 2, and 3.
 Scope 1 represents emissions from the consumption of fuel for on-site activities, while Scope 2 represents emissions from electricity consumption.
 Finally, Scope 3 represents emissions from all non-core activities such as transportation, employee commutes, business travel, and product consumption.